apache/spark/docs/monitoring.md

 properties are useful for those comfortable with JVM internals.

 Spark also provides a plugin API so that custom instrumentation code can be added to Spark applications.
-There are two configuration available for loading plugins into Spark:
+There are two configuration keys available for loading plugins into Spark:

 - <code>spark.plugins</code>
 - <code>spark.plugins.static</code>